 Being introverted means you may be quieter, but you don’t have to be any less successful in business.
-This page will help you be quietly successful and be more effective at work.
+You can be quietly successful and be more effective at work.

 Ideas to be quietly successful

 What support is best for you?
-Click on one of the circles, or scroll down for articles about introversion and being quietly successful.
+Click on a circle or scroll down to for ideas about introversion and being quietly successful.

 How do I become quietly successful?